-There are 608 British species, most of which are difficult to identify to species level.
+There are 608 British species of Chironomidae, most of which are difficult to identify to species level.
 The adults are 2 - 12 mm long, with a black or grey body, and clear wings, and are like gnats.
 The males have hairy antennae.
 The males swarm around dusk, and dance for the females who sit safely on the ground or on vegetation.
 When a female has made her choice of male she flies up to him and they mate on the wing.
 They can be seen throughout the year in the U. K. Few species have jaws strong enough to pierce human skin.

 Most species have aquatic larva, but other larva live in moss, dung, rotting wood or decomposing vegetation.
 Many of the aquatic species have precise environmental requirements, and so can be used as an indicator of water quality.

 Chironomous sp. (above), are often known as Bloodworms and the U. K. species can grow up to 25mm long .
 In this genus the eggs are laid in gelatinous strings.
 In some species the larvae are red.
-This is cause by haemoglobin in their blood.
+This is caused by haemoglobin in their blood.
 In other species the larvae are colourless.
 Those with haemoglobin usually live in mud tubes which are constructed of mud particles held together by silk.
 The colourless species tend to live amongst floating vegetation.
 The tube dwellers move their bodies about to set up a current in the water to obtain oxygen.
 They do occasionally leave their tubes and swim to the surface.
-The 2nd last segment has 4 gills and the last segment has 4 retractable anal gills (see left).
+The 2nd last segment has 4 gills and the last segment has 4 retractable anal gills (see above).
 The larvae eat organic material in the mud.
 They are found in still waters.
 The pupa of the tube dwellers is formed inside the tube.